Watchdog Timer

 4. Program the early interrupt threshold and enable the early interrupt in the WDG_CR register

-6. Refresh the counter with RL [15:0], and write-protect registers by writing 0x5A5A into the WDG_MKEYR register
+6. Refresh the counter with WDG_RLR [15:0], and write-protect registers by writing 0x5A5A into the WDG_MKEYR register

 Window Protection

-The watchdog timer can also work as a window watchdog by setting the apropriate window in the WDG_WIN.
+The watchdog timer can also work as a window watchdog by setting the appropriate window in WDG_WIN.
 If the reload operation is performed while the counter is greater than WDG_WIN [15:0], a reset is generated.
-The default value of the WDG_WIN is 0x0000FFFF, if not updated, the window option is disabled.
+The default value of WDG_WIN is 0x0000FFFF, if not updated, the window option is disabled.

-In order to prevent malicious attacks from changing the value of window, the window value can only be set before watchdog enable.
+To prevent malicious attacks from changing the window value, the window value can only be set before watchdog enable.
 Once the watchdog is enabled, the value cannot be changed.
-Due to the inaccurate of the source clock, we do no suggest enabling the window protection function of IWDG.
+Due to the inaccuracy of the source clock, we do not suggest enabling the window protection function of IWDG.

 Update Indication